swan-cern/help/spark/clusters.md

 ![][spark_toolbar]

 Once the kernel is ready, you will be able to click on it.
 When you do, a panel will appear on the right.
 For now, you will need to type your password, so that we get a kerberos ticket to access the cluster (you only need to do this once per session).
-In the near future, this step will disappear.
+The SWAN team is working to eliminate the need for this extra password typing.

 ![][spark_auth]